Alright. This is going to be a fun one!

 Sixth Generation (1998-2013): Keeping up with the PC.

-In this generation, consoles began to catch up and match the performance of personal computers of the time.
+In the sixth generation, consoles began to catch up and match the performance of personal computers of the time.
+This will be the last generation that we'll cover in this article, since our focus is mostly retro hardware and early technologies.

 With the adoption of the DVD as its primary media and the spread of both plasma and LED screen TVs, the consoles of the 6th generation tried to converge the features of other electronic living room devices.